 Check out: Sinkevich 3.25” knife with titanium contoured handle

 Every single Zero Tolerance knife has a sleek, sexy design.
-They employ expert custom knife makers to come up with these designs and manufacture them superbly in their Oregon facility.
+They employ expert custom knife makers to develop these designs and manufacture them superbly in their Oregon facility.

 3. Ontario Knife Company